zeljkoobrenovic/grounded-architecture/_posts/2023-02-05-appendix-career-resources.markdown

 <br>
 ## Questions to Consider
+Use the following questions to think more deliberately about how you are building your career as an architect.

 * *How can the Radical Candor framework improve performance and feedback dynamics in your team?*
 * *Are you effectively balancing praise and criticism when managing architectural talent?*